sreegayu23/sreegayu23/README.md

-- 👋 Hi Everyone !
+- 👋 Hi Guyss !
 I’m This is Sree Gayathri here .
 -  A Data Science Enthusiast having experience exploring , analysing real world data , handling machine learning algorithms for training and deploying machine learning models .
 - I’m currently doing my Post Graduate in Data Science and Business Analytics.
 - I’m  a Technical Expertise in Mobile App Development with about 5 years plus of professional work experience